eljefe303030/Melius/README.md

 ## Changelog

-3.0.2 **This version will need a new game.** Hotfix release to address some CTDs and infinite loading screens that some people reported, especially in New Atlantis.
-If you are not having any issues, there is little reason to update to this version.
+3.0.3 **This version shuld not need a new game.** General bug fixes and improvments.
+Adds a number of mods related to ship building, UI, clothing and armours.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)